AuraTown/MidiMama/README.md

 # MIDI Mama

 MIDI Mama is a web (Vue 3) component that brings comprehensive MIDI monitoring capabilities to web applications.
-This project is inspired by [ShowMIDI](https://github.com/gbevin/ShowMIDI), an excellent MIDI visualization tool.
-Our goal is to provide similar functionality in a web context with additional debugging features.
+Our goal is to provide similar functionality than other MIDI debugging tools in a web context with additional debugging features.

+## Online MIDI viewer

+No need to install any apps.
+Just access MIDI Mama directly here: https://codex.music/midimama

 ## From Native to Web: The MIDI Mama Journey